 Know Before You Go to the Crowsnest Pass

-If you plan on hiking Turtle Mountain, the trail head is located near 134th Street in Blairmore.
-It starts under a power line, just before a chain lain fence blocking access to an old quarry.
-There are yellow painted rocks indicated the trail head, but no sign.
+- If you plan on hiking Turtle Mountain, the trailhead is located near 134th Street in Blairmore.
+It starts under a power line, just before a chain lay fence blocking access to an old quarry.
+There are yellow painted rocks indicated the trailhead, but no sign.
 The hike is 900 m of elevation gain and takes ~ 5 hours return.

 Disclosure: My visit to the Crowsnest Pass was made possible by Travel Alberta.
 I climbed Turtle Mountain on my own initiative.
 As always, all opinions are my own.